 Snacks – Caramelized walnuts make a great after-school fun snack on their own or in a snack mix like homemade puppy chow.
 My daughter loves to eat them while doing homework.
 They also look great on a cheese plate, cheese board, or charcuterie board.

-Food Gift – Pack up in a mason jar, tie with some twine, and voila, food gift!
+Food Gift – Pack up in a mason jar, tie it with some twine, and voila, food gift!
 Are you feeling extra nice?
-Add some candied bacon too!
+Add some candied bacon, too, to your holiday gifts!

 Dessert – Walnuts go great on ice cream, brownies, or pie pieces.
 They also make excellent add-on decoration pieces for cakes and cupcakes.

-Can you use other nuts instead of walnuts?
+Can you candy other nuts instead of walnuts?

 Yes!
-Feel free to try this recipe with pecans, almonds, peanuts, cashew nuts, or even something fun like Brazil nuts!
-They are just so great to snack on, add to a salad bowl and give as food gifts.
+Feel free to try this walnut recipe with pecans, almonds, peanuts, cashew nuts, or even something fun like Brazil nuts!
+They are just so great to snack on, add to a medium bowl and give as a festive treat.

-- Candied Almonds – These Slow cooker Cinnamon Sugar Almonds are just so good!
+- Candied Almonds– These Slow cooked Cinnamon Sugar Almonds are just so good!
 Mix up toasty roasted almonds with brown sugar and cinnamon coating and let slow cook for 4 hours for a snack that stores all week.

-- Crockpot Candied Pecans – These addicting and delicious little bites are fantastic for holiday seasons, make great gifts (think mason jars!), and are the perfect topping from salads to desserts.
+- Crockpot Candied Pecans– These addicting and delicious little bites are fantastic for the holiday season, make great gifts (think mason jars!), and are the perfect topping for salads to desserts.

-Can I use Maple or Honey to Candy Walnuts?
+Can I use Maple or Honey for Candy Walnuts?

 I have plans to test this out in the future, but I have not at the time of this article.
 If you happen to give it the old college try and want to update me, please share in the comments, and I will edit the post.